yendrrek/assessment/README.md

 [ ] Responsiveness of the layout.

-When generating random entries in the 'event-file.txt',
+When generating random entries in the 'event-file.txt':
-[ ] make 'INSERT' event not containing any fields updated but only 'null'.
+[ ] make 'INSERT' event not containing any fields updated but only 'null';

 [ ] make 'UPDATE' event not containing any 'null' but only fields updated.